ARM-software/lisa/doc/connection.rst

 .. class:: SshConnection(host, username, password=None, keyfile=None, port=None,\
-                         timeout=None, telnet=False, password_prompt=None,\
+                         timeout=None, password_prompt=None)
-                         original_prompt=None)

-    A connectioned to a device on the network over SSH or Telnet.
+    A connectioned to a device on the network over SSH.

     :param host: SSH host to which to connect
     :param username: username for SSH login